b9org/b9/docs/build-a-runtime/index.md

 `b9disasm/b9disasm ../hello.b9mod`

 You should now be looking at a human readable version of the Hello, World! program as represented by [base9 assembly].
 You'll notice that the first three functions (`b9PrintString`, `b9PrintNumber`, and `b9PrintStack`) are the b9stdlib functions that are included in each compiled program.
 They can be ignored.
-The important part is the `<body>` function, which is the special script-body function, and the main entry to our program.
+The important part is the `<script>` function, which is the special script-body function, and the main entry to our program.
 Let's have a look at the transition between the JavaScript and the base9 assembly:

 [base9 assembly]: ../docs/Dictionary.md#base9-assembly